D1zputed/FlaskApiFinalDrill/README.md

-Install dependencies: Flask and flask_mysqldb
+Install dependencies: Flask and flask_mysqldb\n Download and run\n
-Download and run
-Use postman for other user inputs
+Use postman for other user inputs\n